BR0KK3R/watermark-script/README.md

 # Watermark script

-A simple script that add a watermark to your FiveM server.
+A simple script that add a logo watermark and player id to your FiveM server.
 ## Authors

 - [@BR0KK3R](https://github.com/BR0KK3R)
+    Discord: Brokker#4564

+## Info

+Currently this script works only on Qb-core

+Sometimes if resource is started after starting the server it may not display player id, but to fix it player need to use /watermark command
+## Installation

+    1. Download watermark script
+    2. Unzip if needed
+    3. Put watermark folder to your resources/[standalone] folder (or other if you know what are you doing)
+    4. Replace logo.png in [watermark/html/] folder with own logo (don't change file name)
 ## Usage

 ```